-ROP LAW ENFORCEMENT (S) (Y) #093
+ROP LAW ENFORCEMENT (S) (Y) #0933

 2 Hours per Day / M-F

-CREDIT 360 hours, 10 units per semester
+SCHOOL PHS 360 hours, 10 units per semeste emester

 This course is designed to acquaint the student with every facet of the criminal justice field and includes instruction in firearms, elementary law, unarmed defense, rights of citizens, and court procedure.
 The entire scope of careers in law enforcement is discussed, covering every level from federal to state to local.
 Students learn how to apply for and pass law enforcement entry examinations.